-Associate Professor Deborah Cromer leads the Infection Epidemiology and Policy Analytics Group which is part of the Infection Analytics Program at the Kirby Institute, UNSW.
+Associate Professor Deborah Cromer leads the Infection Epidemiology and Policy Analytics Group in the Infection Analytics Program at the Kirby Institute, UNSW.
 She has made significant contributions to understanding immune correlates of infection for COVID-19, and her work has influenced vaccination policy internationally.
-She has also assisted with public understanding of immunity and vaccination through frequent media contributions and appearances.
-She holds an NHMRC Investigator Fellowship
+She has also assisted with public understanding of immunity and vaccination through frequent media contributions and appearances, and presentations in public science forums and to school students.
+She is passionate about encouraging and supporting females to engage and excel in mathematics.
+She holds an NHMRC Investigator Fellowship.

 ARC Discovery Grant (2018-2020)